Robert E. Guidry

-Robert E. Guidry is a tech entrepreneur and investor.
-Born in Opelousas, Louisiana, he enlisted in the Army in 1983 and was direct commissioned into the Army Reserve in 1986.
-He is the formerly a U.S. Army brigadier general, and was the commanding general of the 86th Training Division.
-His military experience inspired him to create technology that could be used to find, correlate, and visualize intelligence data to inform decision making.
-He is the founder, CEO, and product architect of Equitus Corporation.
+Robert E. Guidry is an American tech entrepreneur, investor, and former military personnel.
+He is the founder, and CEO of Equitus Corporation.
+His military experience inspired him to create technology that could be used to inform decision making.
+He is the formerly a United States Army brigadier general, and was the commanding general of the 86th Training Division.

+Life and education

+Born in Opelousas, Louisiana.
+He enlisted in the United States Army in 1983, and was direct commissioned into the Army Reserve in 1986.